Marian Auerbach

 Marian Auerbach a.k.a.
 Mayer [Majer] Auerbach (1882 – July 1941, in Lwów) was a Polish classical philologist of Jewish background.
 He graduated from the Philology Department of the University of Lwów, where he received his doctorate in 1911 and his habilitation in 1932.
 Auerbach lectured there, and was murdered by the Gestapo during the Holocaust in Poland.

 Auerbach was an associate member of the Scientific Society of Lwów, as well as the contributor of the Polish Academy of Sciences Philological Commission.
 He published the first complete Polish university textbook on the Greek grammar in 1935, which was repeatedly reprinted.

-Marian Auerbach should not to be confused with Herman Auerbach (1901–1942), a prominent mathematician and professor at the Department of Mathematics at the Lwów University murdered in 1942 at the Lwów Ghetto.
+Marian Auerbach should not be confused with Herman Auerbach (1901–1942), a prominent mathematician and professor at the Department of Mathematics at the Lwów University murdered in 1942 at the Lwów Ghetto.